 There are times when we need to contact parents about lots of things, including absence, so we need to have your contact numbers at all times.
 So help us to help you and your child by making sure we always have an up to date number – if we don’t then something important may be missed.
 There will be regular checks on telephone numbers throughout the year.

 Parents are expected to contact the Academy at an early stage and to work with the staff in resolving any problems together.
 This is nearly always successful.
 If difficulties cannot be sorted out in this way, the school may refer the child to the School Attendance Officer or the Learning Trust.
 He/she will also try to resolve the situation by agreement but, if other ways of trying to improve the child’s attendance have failed and unauthorised absences persist, these Officers can use sanctions such as Penalty Notices or prosecutions in the Magistrates Court.
 Full details of the options open to enforce attendance at school are available from the school or the Learning Trust.

 Alternatively, parents or children may wish to contact the SAO themselves to ask for help or information.
 They are independent of the school and will give impartial advice.
-Their telephone number is available from the school office or by contacting the Learning Trust.
+Their telephone number is available from the school office.

 Poor punctuality is not acceptable.
 If your child misses the start of the day they can miss work and do not spend time with their class teacher getting vital information and news for the day.
 Late arriving pupils also disrupt lessons, can be embarrassing for the child and can also encourage absence.